Migration Guide

 Every node is a markdown file with structured sections: overview, research findings, decisions with rationale, open questions, and implementation notes with file scope.
 Nodes have typed relationships (dependencies, related work) and a lifecycle that bridges directly into OpenSpec for implementation.
 When a node reaches decided, one command scaffolds the full spec-driven implementation pipeline.

 Claude Code has no equivalent.
 Design decisions live in conversation history and are forgotten when context fills up.
-CLAUDE.md is a flat file — it can't track the state of 60 open questions across 267 nodes, or tell you which decisions are blocked on which dependencies.
+CLAUDE.md is a flat file — it cannot represent typed lifecycle state, unresolved assumptions, or dependency relationships across a project's design nodes.

 Cleave vs Subagents